JoyZine

 Phascolarctos stirtoni—a megafauna koala similar to the existing species, but about one third larger.

-pheasant coucalpheasant coucalCenttropus sinesus is a clumsy, glossy black bird with conspicuous chestnut wings and a long, broad, black, graduated tail.
+pheasant coucalCenttropus sinesus is a clumsy, glossy black bird with conspicuous chestnut wings and a long, broad, black, graduated tail.
 One of the non-parasitic cuckoos, and largely terrestrial.
 Affects open forests, scrub and bush country about human habitations.
-Singly or in pairs, stalks along the ground or clambers and hops with agility amongst branches of shrubs in search of food: catepillars, large insects, lizards, young mice, and birds eggs and nestlings.
+Singly or in pairs, stalks along the ground or clambers and hops with agility amongst branches of shrubs in search of food: caterpillars, large insects, lizards, young mice, and birds eggs and nestlings.
 Particularly destructive to the last two.
-Its call is a deep, resonant coop-coop-coop etc in series of 6 or 7 and up to 20, epeated quickly in varying tempo.
+Its call is a deep, resonant coop-coop-coop etc in series of 6 or 7 and up to 20, repeated quickly in varying tempo.
 Two birds frequently join in an uneven duet.
 Also utters a variety of harsh croaks and gurgling chuckles.

 Phillip Island—a large island known for its Little Penguin colony.
 The 26km long, 9km wide island forms a natural breakwater for the shallow waters of Westernport.
 The island's geography consists largely of open and flat countryside, covering an area of some 10,000ha.
 The first permanent settlement was made in 1842 when the McHaffie brothers were granted a pastoral lease covering almost the entire island.
 It served as a sheep run until 1868, when the island was surveyed and made available to selectors.
 A number of early settlers were forced to abandon their land due to drought, with an exodus occurring in the 1870s.
 Large areas of property were acquired by a small number of landowners, and by 1902 there were no more than 50 settlers.
 Development of the island was delayed until the 1920s when an access track to the penguin colony was established, attracting a steady stream of wealthy tourists.
 The large colony of Little Penguins remains the major attraction to this day, and the island is the single most popular tourist destination in Australia.
 Located at the entrance to Westernport, Phillip Island is connected to the Victorian mainland by a 640m-long bridge.

-Phillip Island Nature ParkPhillip Island Nature Park—is renowned as home to one of Australia¹s most popular wildlife attractions, the Penguin Parade.
+Phillip Island Nature Park—is renowned as home to one of Australia¹s most popular wildlife attractions, the Penguin Parade.
 A mere 90 minutes drive from Melbourne, the nature park covers 2,750ha of Phillip Island—Victoria’s wildlife haven.
 The Park is an island adventure featuring wildlife reserves, wetlands and breathtaking coastlines.

 phyllodes—nodular branch tips that function as leaves.
 Phyllodes are a highly modified form of leaf.